uxff/flexdrive/deploy/README.md

 ```

 before you execute it, u must make sure the tables are already created in the db.
-after you execute that, u might mv codes to the dao dir.
+after you executed that, u might mv codes to the dao dir.